microsoft/teams-ai/getting-started/CONCEPTS/ACTIONS.md

     EnsureListExists(turnState, listName);

-  // Continues exectuion of next command in the plan.
+  // Continues execution of next command in the plan.
     return "";
 }
 ```